Andrea Casiraghi: Media

-In December 2011, Casiraghi had his driving licence taken away after he had been caught speeding at 200 km/h near Lyon, France.
+In December 2011, Casiraghi had his driving licence suspended after being caught speeding at 200 km/h near Lyon, France.
 Casiraghi is regularly tracked by the tabloids and paparazzi.
-The media nicknamed him as "enfant terrible" and the "rebel angel".
+The media nicknamed him as an "enfant terrible" and "rebel angel".
 In 1999, he was included in the People Magazine's "50 Most Beautiful People" list.
 In 2003, he was featured in a Town & Country article about young royals and was voted the most stylish male royal by Hello Magazine's readers.
 In 2008, Forbes placed him the tenth on their "20 Hottest Young Royals" list.